WHAT IS FIXED WIRELESS?

 The best place for your indoor Network Termination Device is one that is:

 - Near your existing phone or network cabling or devices that you will use the most

 - Within 1.5 metres of a dedicated 240V power point (a mandatory requirement)

 - Away from busy areas where it may be knocked and damaged

 - Where it will be easy for you to check the indicator lights if there is a problem

 Customers who wish to make use of a VoIP service over the nbn connection will have additional considerations (i.e. be close to existing phone cabling).
-Also 99% of customers will employ a wireless router to achieve their connection, making a home office an ideal location for the NTD.
+BIRRR recommends that you maintain your exisiting phone service and NOT switch to a VOiP Based service.

 All FW equipment is the property of nbn and should not be moved or adjusted.